OwenSteele/LoTeX/README.md

 Basic compiler-like program to convert plain text into formatted '.html' files.

->>Creates, reads and write '.txt' files as unformatted base text.
+>>Creates, reads and writes '.txt' files as unformatted base text.

+>>Publishes '.txt' into formatted '.html' with CSS classes.

->>Assigned '/style' commands, edited with '#style' commands - that determine '.html' formats
+>>Uses assigned '/style' commands, edited with '#style' commands - that determine '.html'/CSS formats

+__See Example.txt and Example.html for and example of the programs publish function__

 # Getting Started